-New Maxxis Assegai tyre spearheads Minnaar's World Cup bid - MBR
+Minnaar's Maxxis Assegai tyre now available to buy in UK - MBR

-New signature rubber for the South African superstar
+New signature rubber from the South African superstar

-South African mountain bike downhill legend and Maxxis Tyres has announced a new signature tyre, the aggressive Maxxis Assegai.
+A certain South African mountain bike downhill legend’s signature tyre, the aggressive Maxxis Assegai is finally available to buy in the UK.

 Maxxis Assegai need to know